DeyYed/DeyFinder/README.md

 - Only PDF, DOCX, and TXT files are supported today.
 Extend `extractResumeText` in `api/lib/jobFinder.ts` to add more formats.
 - For local development, export `VITE_API_BASE_URL` so the frontend knows where to reach your serverless functions.
 In production, deploy both together on Vercel for same-origin requests.
 - Gemini requests are bounded to the first ~8 K characters of the resume to stay within context limits while remaining performant.
+- When the AI outputs generic employers, the backend now rewrites links into targeted searches per company across top boards like LinkedIn, JobStreet, Glassdoor, Prosple, and Indeed so each click stays true to the named organisation.

 ## ✅ Roadmap ideas